 To offload pension liabilities, many companies are offering members large sums (‘transfer values’) to leave.
 Calculated as a multiple of the future pension payment, some pay-outs have doubled from 20x two years ago to 40x today – sometimes hundreds of thousands of pounds.
 Properly managed, such high pay-outs can potentially provide a retirement income that exceeds the original annual payment, outweighing the benefits of drawing a guaranteed pension for life.

 Expatriates may benefit from reinvesting UK pension funds into more tax-efficient arrangements for Spain or transferring to a Qualifying Recognised Overseas Pension Scheme (QROPS).
 Doing this can unlock tax-compliant opportunities and other benefits, such as estate planning advantages.
 While many UK pensions are payable to your spouse on death, other structures like QROPS offer flexibility to include other heirs, even across generations.
 QROPS or other arrangements can also offer currency flexibility.
 Holding investments in different currencies will spread currency risk and may therefore potentially insulate your pension income from volatility in the Pound and the Euro during Brexit uncertainty.

 However, tax benefits of QROPS vary greatly between providers and jurisdictions.
-Also, on 9th March the UK government introduced a 25% tax on overseas transfers to QROPS in certain circumstances.
+Also, the UK government has just introduced a 25% tax on overseas transfers to QROPS in certain circumstances.
 This charge will not affect you if both you and your QROPS are in the European Economic Area (EEA) or are both based in the same country outside the EEA.

 It is important to take professional, regulated advice to establish if this approach is suitable for you, navigate the numerous options and avoid pension scams.